awsdocs/amazon-ec2-user-guide/doc_source/UserProvidedKernels.md

 + PV\-GRUB can boot kernels compressed using the gzip, bzip2, lzo, and xz compression formats\.
 + Cluster AMIs don't support or need PV\-GRUB, because they use full hardware virtualization \(HVM\)\.
 While paravirtual instances use PV\-GRUB to boot, HVM instance volumes are treated like actual disks, and the boot process is similar to the boot process of a bare metal operating system with a partitioned disk and bootloader\.
 + PV\-GRUB versions 1\.03 and earlier don't support GPT partitioning; they support MBR partitioning only\.
-+ If you plan to use a logical volume manager \(LVM\) with Amazon EBS volumes, you need a separate boot partition outside of the LVM\.
++ If you plan to use a logical volume manager \(LVM\) with Amazon Elastic Block Store \(Amazon EBS\) volumes, you need a separate boot partition outside of the LVM\.
 Then you can create logical volumes with the LVM\.

 ### Configuring GRUB for paravirtual AMIs<a name="configuringGRUB"></a>